|

 based.
 The CMF is based largely on the Accumulation Distribution Line;

 it compares the close value with the high and the low for that same day.
+By comparing the

 close to the high and low, the CMF is determining if the market has